 We’ve assembled a playlist and video recap of the biggest takeaways from our “Press Play on Platforms” event, covering the platform business model and the latest developments in digital transformation with an outlook on the future of brand and marketing strategy.
 Our panel featured Kevin Keller, Marketing Professor at Dartmouth’s Tuck School of Business; Mayur Gupta, Spotify’s Global VP for Growth and Marketing; and Vivaldi’s very own Founder and CEO, Erich Joachimsthaler.
-These rockstars of business, technology, and brands had much to say on the subject, revealing why it’s “no longer a question of pipeline vs. platform: if you’re not a platform, you’re dead.”
+These rockstars of business, technology, and brands had much to say on the subject, revealing why it’s “no longer a question of pipelines vs. platforms: if you’re not a platform, you’re dead.”

 A Platform State of Mind